Rucio Usage

 Datasets and DIDs

 Typically, we want to analyse data contained within specific files.
 Files can be grouped together into datasets which can themselves, be grouped into containers.
 All three refer to “data”.
-As such, the term “data identifier` or DID is used to represent any set of files, datasets or containers in Rucio. a DID is just the name of a single file, dataset or container.
+As such, the term “data identifier` or DID is used in Rucio.
+A DID is just the name of a single file, dataset or container.

 scope:name